-Exercise: Compute and plot expected loss for the transposed loss function
+▶ 1.
+Exercise: Compute and plot expected loss for the transposed loss function, i.e. where precision in the aspect ratio is more important than precision in slant.

 Bayes decision theory: Formal summary

 Formalization of decision theory: loss and risk

 Here we formalize the intuitions provided by the above demonstration to show how marginalization can be generalized through decision theory to model other kinds of goals than error minimization (MAP) in task-dependence.